yosukehasumi/simple-mri-calendar/README.md

-This is a one file plugin that you can use to create a bare-bones calendar for wordpress.

-simple-mri-calendar.php

 # Project Name

-Simple MRI Calendar
+Simple MRI Calendar - This is a one file plugin that you can use to create a bare-bones calendar for wordpress.

 ## Installation